fals/choreography/README.md

 Version | Feature
 --- | ---
-*aplha* | Gather community feedback about the service, and it real value *beta* | Based on community feedback and known limitations and issue, start a wide use of the package *1.0.0* | Display the event in multi-format standards such XML, C#, Typescript and others to allow fast copy and paste from the ui to consume the event
+*alpha* | Gather community feedback about the idea *beta* | Based on community feedback and known limitations fix issues *1.0.0* | Display the event in multi-format standards such XML, C#, Typescript and others to allow fast copy and paste from the ui to consume the event
-*2.x.x* | Provide a CLI to generate typed code for consumers, probably a `dotnet tool`
+*1.5.0* | Include XML Comments in the event type descriptor *2.x.x* | Provide a CLI to generate typed code for consumers, probably a `dotnet tool`